secretGeek/ok-bash/README.md

     Rebase successful
     Pushing to master.

-This can also be done by the following:
+Instead of using the installation helper, this can also be done by the following lines (the environment variables are listed by the `ok -v -h` command above):

     . ~/path/to/ok-bash/ok.sh
     _OK_PROMPT="% "